joolstorrentecalo/gitlab-foss/doc/user/group/iterations/index.md

 ### Iteration burndown and burnup charts

+> - Scoped burnup and burndown charts in subgroups and projects [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/326029) in GitLab 14.9.

 The iteration report includes [burndown and burnup charts](../../project/milestones/burndown_and_burnup_charts.md), similar to how they appear when viewing a [milestone](../../project/milestones/index.md):